Pasquale Gravina

-Pasquale Gravina (born 1 May 1970 in Campobasso, Molise) is a manager and a former Italian professional volleyball player.
+Pasquale Gravina (born 1 May 1970) is a manager and a former Italian professional volleyball player.

 Athlete

 Gravina is 201 cm and played as middle attacker.
-After some experiences for minor leagues, he made his debut in the Italian volleyball championship first division in 1988, for Falconara.
+After some experiences for minor leagues, he made his debut in the Italian Volleyball League first division in 1988, for Falconara.
 His qualities, especially in block actions, made him a choice for a top team: Maxicono Parma in 1990.
 In this club he won the scudetto in 1992 and 1993.
 Later he played from 1996 until 2001 for Sisley Volley where he won the national title three times more.
 Then he played for Lube Volley in which he won the Champions League in 2002 and the Italian Cup in 2003.
 After one year playing for Cuneo, he returned in 2005 to Sisley Volley where he won the last Italian title and Cup before his retiring.
 He achieved a total of 20 titles.

 Gravina played 284 times for the Italian National Team, for which he made his debut in 1990 at San Diego against the US Team.
 He won gold medal in 1994 and 1998 at Volleyball World Championship, and gold medal in 1993, 1995 and 1999 at Volleyball European Championship, plus four Volleyball World League and several other prestigious victories for a total of 13 titles.
 He was silver medal at 1996 Summer Olympics and bronze medal at 2000 Sydney Olympics.